 Retiree/senior discount: If you’re retired or age 55 or older, insurers may offer you a discount on your premium.

-Security discount: Having protective devices like security systems or cameras in your home could qualify you for a discount, too.
+Security discount: Having protective devices in your home, like a security system or cameras, could also qualify you for a discount.

 Many different insurance companies offer mobile home insurance, including large companies like Allstate, GEICO, State Farm, and Progressive.
 Here are some of the best mobile home insurance companies to consider for your policy.